optimisticlucio/i-monster/README.md

 - **Erase:** Remove a card from the game.
 It does not matter where you place it, it will not return to this match.
 - **Discard:** Place a card into your discard pile.
+- **Inflict/Reduce Suspicion:** Inflict means to increase the opponent's suspicion by the relevant value.
+Reduce is to lower your own.